rdlugosz/route53_aliaser/README.md

 If you're not using Rails, or if you'd like to update ad-hoc, just call `Route53Aliaser.update_alias_if_needed` periodically.
-You'll of course need to some initialization similar to what is shown above.
+You'll of course need to do some initialization similar to what is shown above.

 ### Other Options